MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Experimental Results

 Then we calculate the mixture of Gaussians of the 10 interaction points $\{H_n^{\text{ip}}\}_{n=1}^{10}$ as affordance prediction.
 The similarity between affordance prediction and affordance ground-truth is ultimately evaluated by Similarity Metric (SIM) \cite{swain1991color}, AUC-Judd (AUC-J) \cite{judd2009learning}, and Normalized Scanpath Saliency (NSS) \cite{peters2005components}.
 Our proposed new metric can distinguish the quality of predictions with similar displacement errors shown in Fig.~\ref{fig:new_metric}(b) based on the fact that the future hand movement always changes the state of an object by using or manipulating it \cite{grauman2022ego4d}.
 Note that affordance similarity of predicted hand trajectories can only be evaluated on the datasets EK55, EK100, and EG which provide ground-truth affordance labels from annotated contact points~\cite{liu2022joint}.

 We present the comparison results on the EK55, EK100, and EG datasets in Tab.~\ref{tab:compare_hand_epic_eg} and Tab.~\ref{tab:compare_affordance}.
 Tab.~\ref{tab:compare_hand_egopat_h2o} shows the comparison results on the EgoPAT3D-DT and H2O-PT datasets.
-Note that we implement zero-shot transfer from Epic-Kitchens to the EG dataset, from EgoPAT3D-DT (seen) to EgoPAT3D-DT (unseen), to validate the generalization ability on diverse scenes across different datasets and within the same dataset respectively.
-As can be seen, our proposed MADiff outperforms all the baselines on the EK55, EK100, and EG datasets, and generates comparable (top 2) prediction results on the EgoPAT3D-DT and H2O-PT datasets, which suggests good hand trajectory prediction performance of MADiff.
-The comparison results on the EG and EgoPAT3D-DT (unseen) datasets also demonstrate the strong generalization ability of our MADiff while facing new human activity environments.
-As to the evaluation on our new metrics in Tab.~\ref{tab:compare_affordance}, our MADiff without affordance supervision still generates the most reasonable interaction distribution against other baselines supervised by object affordance annotations.
-This indicates that our MADiff is capable of capturing potential relationships between hands and active objects.
+Note that we implement zero-shot transfer from Epic-Kitchens to the EG dataset, from EgoPAT3D-DT (seen) to EgoPAT3D-DT (unseen), to validate the generalization ability on diverse scenes.
+As can be seen, MADiff outperforms all the baselines on the EK55, EK100, and EG datasets, and generates comparable (top 2) predictions on EgoPAT3D-DT and H2O-PT, which suggests MADiff's good hand trajectory prediction performance.
+The comparison results on EG and EgoPAT3D-DT (unseen) also demonstrate MADiff's strong generalization ability while facing new human activity environments.
+As to the evaluation on our new metrics in Tab.~\ref{tab:compare_affordance}, MADiff without affordance supervision still generates the most reasonable interaction distribution against other baselines supervised by object affordance annotations.
+This indicates that MADiff is capable of capturing potential relationships between hands and active objects.
 We provide the visualization of predicted hand trajectories from state-of-the-art baselines and MADiff on EgoPAT3D-DT in Fig.~\ref{fig:partial_prediction}.
-More illustrations of MADiff predictions can be found in Fig.~\ref{fig:more_ill}, Fig.~\ref{fig:more_traj} and Fig.~\ref{fig:affordance} of the supplementary material.
+More illustrations of MADiff predictions can be found in Fig.~\ref{fig:more_ill}, Fig.~\myblue{A} and Fig.~\myblue{B} of the supplementary material.